Jannik Sinner and Carlos Alcaraz will renew their rivalry in the French Open semifinals

 “No one has ever played like Alcaraz.
 No chance.
 And Sinner?
 The same thing," said Mats Wilander, who was ranked No. 1 and won three of his seven Grand Slam titles at Roland Garros in the 1980s.
 "They’re like, ‘Whoa!
 What and where did they come from?’”

-The other men's semifinal Friday is No. 7 Casper Ruud, twice the runner-up in Paris — to Rafael Nadal in 2022 and to Novak Djokovic in 2023 — against No. 4 Alexander Zverev, a finalist at the 2020 U.S. Open, an Olympic gold medalist and into the final four at Roland Garros for the fourth consecutive year.
+The other men's semifinal Friday is Norway's Casper Ruud, twice the runner-up in Paris — to Rafael Nadal in 2022 and to Novak Djokovic in 2023 — against Germany's Alexander Zverev, a finalist at the 2020 U.S. Open, an Olympic gold medalist and into the final four at Roland Garros for the fourth consecutive year.
+Zverev is involved in an ongoing court case in Berlin connected to his former partner’s accusation he caused her bodily harm.

-Not a bad matchup, either.
-But it's No. 2 Sinner vs. No. 3 Alcaraz capturing all of the buzz.
+No. 4 Zverev vs. No. 7 Ruud is not a bad matchup as far as tennis goes.
+But it's No. 2 Sinner vs. No. 3 Alcaraz that is capturing all of the buzz.

 That's because they are widely considered the likely next two greats of the game and because of how exciting some of their past contests have been, most notably Alcaraz's victory in the U.S. Open quarterfinals two years ago that ended at 2:50 a.m. after five sets of thrill-a-minute, back-and-forth action.